ghislainv/pywdpa/README.md

 ## Overview

 The `pywdpa` Python package is an interface to the World Database on Protected Areas (WDPA) hosted on the Protected Planet website at <https://www.protectedplanet.net>.
 The `pywdpa` package provides functions to download shapefiles of protected areas (PA) for any countries with an iso3 code using the WDPA API at <https://api.protectedplanet.net>.
+The `pywdpa` package translates some functions of the R package `worldpa` (<https://github.com/FRBCesab/worldpa>) in the Python language.

 ## Terms and conditions